min2ha/ukwa-site/content/target/62392/index.en.md

   "date": "2018-03-09T09:00:00",
   "open_access": false,
   "target_url": "http://ffl.org.uk/",
-  "description": "Fishing for Leave was formed to highlight the potential of UK fisheries and ensure a brighter future for the industry.\r\n\r\n", "end_date": "2019-03-29T00:00:00Z",
+  "description": "Fishing for Leave was formed to highlight the potential of UK fisheries and ensure a brighter future for the industry.\n\n", "end_date": "2019-03-29T00:00:00Z",
   "title": "Fishing for Leave",
   "record_id": "20180309T090000/s258H3rSUYVHVHxX0RNmCw==",